nkeim/runtrackpy/README.md

 # Installation

-The easiest route is to first install the free [Anaconda](https://store.continuum.io/cshop/products/) Python distribution from [Continuum Analytics](http://continuum.io).
+The easiest route is to first install the free [Anaconda](https://store.continuum.io/cshop/products/) Python distribution from [Continuum Analytics](http://continuum.io) or [Canopy](https://www.enthought.com/products/canopy/) from [Enthought](https://www.enthought.com).

 Otherwise, the following Python packages are needed for `bigtracks` and the required version of `trackpy` (see below):